 You should also make sure your battery’s voltage is right for your machine and use.
-If you mow large areas on a large riding mower or tractor, a 12 volt battery will probably die easily in your lawn mower.
+Use the battery recommended by your lawn mower manufacturer.
+Most lawn mowers use a 12-volt battery.

 Keep your lawn mower battery running by keeping it clear of corrosion.
 The gasses from the battery combined with high temperatures can corrode the battery, and this can affect the battery’s life if it is not taken care of.
 You can easily remove corrosion by using a wire brush on the affected areas.

 How Caring for Your Lawn Mower Affects Battery Life

 Treating your lawn mower right will benefit your battery as well.
 This means checking on the engine regularly, checking for any problems with the blades, and monitoring the health of your battery as well.

 When you care for the entire machine, you will prolong your lawn mower’s battery and save money.
 Keep your blades sharp so that you do not have to use the lawn mower as vigorously.

 Dull blades will take longer to cut grass, which means you will have to drain your battery more.
 A simple fix could be that your blades need to be sharpened.